How the 1918 Spanish flu pandemic felled nearly as many Canadians as the war

-On October 5, 1918, military officials hastily moved fifteen ill Canadian soldiers travelling through Calgary on a Canadian Pacific transport train into an isolation unit at a nearby army base.
-A thoroughly nineteenth-century approach to disease containment, the quarantine didn’t work, and Calgary was soon inundated with infected civilians.
+On October 5, 1918, military officials hastily moved 15 ill Canadian soldiers travelling through Calgary on a Canadian Pacific transport train into an isolation unit at a nearby army base.
+A thoroughly 19th-century approach to disease containment, the quarantine didn’t work, and Calgary was soon inundated with infected civilians.

 Public and official sentiment had changed swiftly over the course of just a few weeks.
 While many Canadians were well aware of the Spanish influenza epidemic sweeping through the wartime trenches and post-conflict demobilization camps in Europe and the United States, some Canadian authorities initially insisted this wave of grippe, as the disease was also known, didn’t differ markedly from the annual fall flu outbreak.

 Yes, a young girl had died in Toronto in late September – the first recorded civilian death – and many people had come down with colds.
 But as The Globe noted on September 30, 1918, “no alarm is felt by the Toronto health officials.”
 The reason? “[T]he measures which people themselves took” to avoid getting sick.